zhuguangxiang/koala-lang/docs/koala_implement.md

 	- none
  - Error
 	- system will raise exception
-	- all exceptions are not catched, like rust panic
+	- all exceptions are not cached, like rust panic
 	- print traceback
  - Abstract Data Type
 	- Sequence